PXshadow/openLR/readme.md

 ### The language used is Haxe: http://haxe.org

-Binaries can be downloaded here: https://github.com/kevansevans/openLR/releases
+Binaries/Releases can be downloaded here: https://github.com/kevansevans/openLR/releases

 ## Haxelibs used: